cleancoder8/itsy-bitsy-url/README.md

 ### Local Development Setup

-To run this app locally, you need to connect it to a Vercel Blob store.
+To run this app locally, you need to connect it to a Vercel KV instance.

 1. **Create a Vercel Project**:
    - Go to your Vercel Dashboard.
    - Create a new project or use an existing one.

-2. **Create a Blob Store**:
+2. **Create a KV Database**:
    - In your Vercel project, go to the "Storage" tab.
-   - Click "Create Database" and select **Blob**.
+   - Click "Create Database" and select **KV**.
    - Follow the prompts to create it.

 3. **Link Local Project**: